Daily planning methods that actually fit your real life

 Table of contents

-Daily planning methods are structured approaches for organizing tasks within a single workday.
-The five most effective methods (time blocking, the Ivy Lee method, the 1-3-5 rule, bullet journaling, and the MIT + calendar hybrid) differ in how much structure they impose, how they handle interruptions, and how long setup takes.
+Daily planning methods are structured approaches for organizing tasks and time within a single day.
+The five most-used methods (time blocking, the Ivy Lee method, the 1-3-5 rule, bullet journaling, and MIT + calendar) differ in three core ways: how much structure they impose, how they handle interruptions, and whether the planning step takes five minutes or twenty.
+The right method is the one matched to your actual schedule, not the one with the prettiest Instagram aesthetic.

 You’ve already abandoned three planning systems